The latest set of spy shots reveal all the changes and upgrades that come on board the new 2020 Royal Enfield Thunderbird.

 The footpegs have also been shifted a bit ahead and the fuel tank is slightly bigger now.
-Thunderbird is actually, the only cruiser in the RE lineup.
-While the spotted test mule looks more like a cruiser now.
+In terms of design, the front portion does not undergo any big change, but the tail portion is completely revised.
+Thunderbird is actually, the only cruiser in the RE lineup and now spotted test mule looks more like a cruiser.

 The Thunderbird will continue with the same twin shock absorbers at the back but will be tuned to offer a more comfortable ride.
 The positions of the sprocket and the rear disc have also been interchanged.